 Last season, Kimura and Tanaka Haru were given ample time between pitching appearances and were allowed to start.

-Manager Saburo: "I think that gap will narrow every year.
+Manager Saburo: "I think the gap will narrow year by year.
 It depends on his condition, though.
-I don't think Shuta Ishikawa is like this.
-I'm looking forward to seeing him pitch even better than he did in his best years this year."
+I don't think Shuta Ishikawa is capable of this much more.
+I'm really hoping he'll pitch even better this year than he did at his best."

 What is the lineup like?